yonkow/Relish-Time-an-Angular-App/README.md

 This command will create a directory named build in the root directory of the project.
 The build directory contains two directories named client and server.
 The client directory contains all compiled code of angular and the server directory contains all the javascript code compiled from typescript code. -->

-### Running Server
+### Running REST_API server
-In order to run a server for development, open a new terminal window and run:
+In order to run a server for development, open a new terminal window in the folder and run:

 *npm start*